| Excess Cardboard

 Like a lot of things that happened before last week, I’m not exactly sure how I made the design decision to put destroyers on “multiple ship counters.”
 I think the very earliest iterations of what became “The Great War at Sea” had them, but they covered very small ships, minesweepers and the like.

 When we brought out the first version of Great War at Sea: Mediterranean, the division between “long” and “small” counters (internally, for some reason we never called them “long and short” or “large and small”) depended on the ship’s armament.
 Ships with secondary armament (6-inch guns or larger) went on the long, 1-inch by 1/2-inch counters and got a top-down drawing as decoration.
-So cruisers armed only with small guns, like the German Breslau or Austrian Novara, went on small counters while destroyers with big guns, but if the same ship were to be re-armed with larger-caliber weapons, as was done with Breslau, she received a long counter in that guise.
+So cruisers armed only with small guns, like the German Breslau or Austrian Novara, went on small counters while destroyers with big guns got long counters, but if the same ship were to be re-armed with larger-caliber weapons, as was done with Breslau, she received a long counter in that guise.

 The split between "long" and "small" counters was a function of printing costs: The games needed to come in under a production budget, and only had so many counter sheets allocated for them.
 As the download shows, the destroyers alone represent a lot of cardboard and would have added considerably to the cost of the games.
 In retrospect, the games have all sold very well with the larger games doing even better than the smaller ones.
 Adding more counters would not have affected sales, but that ship sailed a long time ago.
 Fortunately, through the miracle of our download technology, we can revisit all sorts of stupid decisions, including this one.